dakn2005/DE_Zoomcamp_Capstone/Readme.md

 - Follow the GCP instructions in setting up a project

-- We set up a service to aide terraform in accessing the GCP platform.
-Configure the GCP service account by accessing I&M and Admin -> service accounts -> create service account.
+- We set up a service account to aide Kestra/Terraform/Other infrastructure tool in accessing the GCP platform.

+- Configure the GCP service account by accessing I&M and Admin -> service accounts -> create service account.
 Add the required roles (Bigquery Admin, Compute Admin and Storage Admin)

 - To get the service account key, click on the dropdown -> manage keys -> create key (choose JSON).
 This downloads the key to be used in Kestra to setup Bigquery db and Bucket in this instance